 The truth is that divorce has an ugly side to it and it is by far harder to do than to gain courage to save what deserves to be saved.

 Relationships are like milk.
 It takes hours to milk the cow, but only a second to spill the bucket

-Divorce un-builds and undoes what takes years to nurture, and sadly, often the only people who benefit from it are greedy lawyers, who use every trick in the book to strip “the other side” of their assets, until no trace of the person’s investment – physical, monetary or emotional – remains.
+Divorce un-builds and undoes what takes years to nurture.
+Sadly, often the only people who benefit from it are greedy lawyers, who use every trick in the book to strip “the other side” of their assets.
+They’ll keep going until no trace of the person’s investment – physical, monetary or emotional – will remain.

-We have divorced friends and many clients with broken marriages and it is sad that while the couples spend their mental energies accusing each other of causing hurt and disharmony in the union, they forget that their children suffer in double and triple dosages.
+We have divorced friends and many clients with broken marriages.
+It is sad that while the couples spend their mental energies accusing each other of causing hurt and disharmony in the union, they forget that their children suffer in double and triple dosages.